jiehyunjkim/bash-genomics/episodes/02-the-filesystem.md

 $ ls ../../
 ```

-prints the contents of `/home`.
+prints the contents of `/home` (lots of users!).

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Finding hidden directories

-First navigate to the `shell_data` directory.
+First navigate to the `itcga_workshop` directory.
 There is a hidden directory within this directory.
 Explore the options for `ls` to
 find out how to see hidden directories.
 List the contents of the directory and
 identify the name of the text file in that directory.